 Jokes aside, I urge business owners to keep their own finances separate from those of the business, in order to manage both sustainably and for the survival of the business.

 Separating your personal finances from those of the business can have a very positive impact on the cash position of both parties.

 Some SME/SMB owners run their business bank account as if it was an ‘open tin’ for themselves and their families.
 If carefully managed and monitored this may not be a problem.

-The problem is, we have rarely seen a situation where it is monitored at all, and therefore is mostly a problem!
+The problem is, our CFO’s have rarely seen a situation where it is monitored at all, and therefore is mostly a problem!

 If the situation isn’t managed well, it’s difficult to know how much of the funds are available and required by the business as well as the business owner.
 If the business bank balance suddenly goes up it can be very tempting to pay yourself a bonus because you think you deserve it.